Yainer Diaz Preview, Player Props: Astros vs. Mariners

-The Houston Astros, including Yainer Diaz and his .618 slugging percentage over his past 10 games, battle starter Logan Gilbert and the Seattle Mariners at Minute Maid Park, Saturday at 7:10 PM ET.
+The Houston Astros, including Yainer Diaz and his .697 slugging percentage over his past 10 games, take on starting pitcher Emerson Hancock and the Seattle Mariners at Minute Maid Park, Sunday at 1:05 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4 with a double) against the Mariners.
+He racked up two extra-base hits in his most recent game (2-for-4 with a double, a home run and an RBI) against the Mariners.

 Yainer Diaz Game Info & Props vs. the Mariners